Touch 'n Go eWallet: Fundraising

 During the COVID-19 pandemic and the enforcement of the movement control order in 2020, Touch 'n Go introduced the charity fundraising program that allows users to make donations via Touch 'n Go eWallet.

-Notable charity organizations that participated in Touch 'n Go eWallet fundraising program include Tzu Chi Foundation, Make A Wish Foundation, Malaysian Red Crescent Society, Rotary Club, and Malaysian AIDS Council.
-As of 1 May 2020, Touch 'n Go eWallet has facilitated donations to 22 non-governmental organizations in Malaysia with amounts worth more than RM280,000 (~US$69,000).
-Latest donation transactions facilitated to date on 31 Dec 2020 amounts to RM5,432,319 donations received with a total of 215,314 transactions.
+In the first year, the donation transactions facilitated amounts to RM 5,432,319 through a total of 215,314 transactions.
+The fund is then funnelled to 22 local non-governmental organizations, including Tzu Chi Foundation, Make A Wish Foundation, Malaysian Red Crescent Society, Rotary Club, and Malaysian AIDS Council.